 4 reasons to justify an investment in software development

 GAAP accounting notwithstanding, good development teams work on validating the work and ensuring that it is possible to measure success.
 One methodology is called “between the lines.”
 Let’s unpack this methodology.
-First, think about a financial statement – revenue is also known as “the top line.”
-Gross margin is also known as the “middle line” and net income is known as the “bottom line.”
+First, consider a financial statement – revenue is also known as “the top line.”
+Gross margin is also known as the “middle line” and net income is the “bottom line.”
 Finally, risk can affect all three elements.
 Every software development project needs to create value for the enterprise, otherwise, you should not be doing the work.

 Revenue – does the project you are suggesting increase revenue for the company?

-Gross Margin – does the project you are suggesting lower the cost of goods sold, thereby increasing gross margin.
+Gross Margin – does the project you are suggesting lower the cost of goods sold, thereby increasing gross margin?

 Net Income – does the project you are suggesting lower Selling, General & Administrative (SG&A) costs so net income goes up?

-Risk – is the software development project help the company manage risk?
-Thereby, improving operations?
+Risk – is the software development project help the company manage risk, thereby improving operations?